websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-2.md

 **Removed:** The feature and its code are unavailable.

-If you're upgrading from Liferay 7.0 or earlier, examine the deprecations that occurred in the applicable releases earlier than 7.2.
+If you're upgrading from Liferay 7.0 or earlier, examine the deprecations that occurred in the applicable releases:

 * [ 7.1](https://help.liferay.com/hc/en-us/articles/360018403151-Digital-Experience-Platform-7-1-Deprecated-and-Removed-Items)
 * [ 7.0](https://help.liferay.com/hc/en-us/articles/360018123832-Digital-Experience-Platform-7-0-Deprecated-and-Removed-Items)